moejolloy/de-terrific-totes-project/README.md

 - Two processes are run asynchronously:
   - Running Makefile commands for validation:
     - unit-tests
-    - compliance checks for security, Flake8 formatting, and coverage
+    - compliance checks for security, PEP 8 formatting, and coverage
   - Running Terraform Validate for **.tf** file syntax checks.

 #### Test and Deploy